Wisconsin Innocence Project

 I have earned the trust of these family members and I will again walk proudly with them in the name of truth and justice on Monday, October 28th at 5:30 pm at the Brown County Courthouse, because to me, that is what this is all about; to verify the absolute truth about what actually happened and to encourage justice for all involved, whether it be for the first victim in this tragedy or for all of the other “collateral damage” that has followed.

-News clips produced by TV stations WLUK-TV FOX 11 & NBC 26 (Green Bay, Wisconsin) documenting Rey Moore’s attempt at securing a new trial.
+News clips produced between 2009-2010 by the Green Bay, Wisconsin, TV stations WLUK-TV FOX 11 and NBC 26 documenting Rey Moore’s attempt at securing a new trial.